frankwallis/redouble/README.md

 contract bridge

-developed in Es6 using ReactJS, SystemJS, jspm, Jest, babel
+developed in Es6 using ReactJS, Reflux, SystemJS, jspm, Jest, babel

 ### How do I get set up? ###